 One of three 2011 Opening Day starters expected to take the field in the same position in this year’s Opening Day game, Matt Holliday already has his name penciled onto the lineup card.
 The team’s new #3 hitter after the departure of Albert Pujols, Matt Holliday will have some big shoes to fill in the eyes of the fans.
-They are shoes he is already filling, in my opinion.
-Myself … Continue reading

 In this series, I poll all the Cardinals fans that I can get to take my Approval Rating survey, utilizing Cardinals’ forums and Twitter.
 Unfortunately, July’s ratings were much delayed form where they should have been, with the polling taking place in the second week of August.
 Obviously that will effect some of the results with a week and a half of performance from August.
 However, I will make every effort to get August’s ratings up at the correct time.